hexufo/tg585scripts/README.md

 Thomson TG585 v7 router administration scripts.

-If you still have an old Thomson TG585 v7 router you might be intrested in these scripts.
+If you still have an old Thomson TG585 v7 router you might be intrested in these scripts:

 - tg585catlog: cat the log of the router.
 - tg585disablewifi: disable wifi until the next reboot.